MattKuhn123/MattKuhn123.github.io/_posts/2027-07-31-writing-automated-integration-tests-in-ci.markdown

 - Preventing regressions from sneaking into builds.
 - Requiring as little technical knowledge as possible.
 - Keeping the tests discoverable by co-locating them with the application.
+- Having a way to run the tests that is provably safe; doesn't bring the system down and definitely cleans up after itself.

 I did NOT achieve my goals of: